prymitive/bootstrap-breadcrumbs/docs/index.rst

 ``{% breadcrumb_raw %}``
 ~~~~~~~~~~~~~~~~~~~~~~~~

-By default breadcrumbs labels are translated using gettext, if translation should be skipped ``{% breadcrumb_raw %}`` can be used (label is still escaped).
+By default breadcrumbs labels are translated using gettext, if the translation should be skipped ``{% breadcrumb_raw %}`` can be used (the label is still escaped).
 Available since 0.7.0 release.

 ``{% breadcrumb_raw_safe %}``
 ~~~~~~~~~~~~~~~~~~~~~~~~

-If label should not be escaped and not translated ``{% breadcrumb_raw_safe %}`` can be used.
+If the label should neither be escaped nor translated ``{% breadcrumb_raw_safe %}`` can be used.
 Available since 0.7.0 release.

 ``{% breadcrumb_for %}``